 This medication may be covered under your major medical plan OR your prescription plan.
 Your oncology team will work with your insurance company and pharmacy plan to determine who will supply the medication.
 Patient assistance may be available to qualifying individuals without prescription drug coverage.
 Co-pay assistance through private, third party foundations may also be available to those who meet income and diagnosis requirements.
 Your care team can help you find these resources, if they are available.

 Possible Side Effects of Sargramostim

 There are a number of things you can do to manage the side effects of sargramostim.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 Sargramostim stimulates the bone marrow to produce many white blood cells, which can lead to pain in the bones.
 This pain is often felt in the bones of the thighs, hips and upper arms.
 Your healthcare team may not want you to take acetaminophen (Tylenol®) because it can "mask" a fever, so talk to them about what pain relievers you can take.